Ofenhed/WebauthnAccounting/README.md

 The `sign_and_submit()` function should do the following:
 1. Generate a predictable bytestring `Bf` from the form fields (excluding `csrf-token` and `response`).
 A good solution would be JSON encoded dictionary sorted by key name.
-2. Generate a 32 byte hash `Hf` from the bytestring `Bf`.
+2. (Optional) Generate at least a 32 byte cryptographic hash `Hf` from the bytestring `Bf`.
+(This step should not be skipped if `Bf` is expected to be big, as this will double the space required to save `response` in the database.)
-3. Perform an authentication against all known Webauthn keys for the current user, using the challenge `Hf`.
+3. Perform an authentication against all known Webauthn keys for the current user, using the challenge `Hf` or `Bf`.
 4. Save the Webauthn response to the `response` value.
 5. Submit the form.